 Use other tax deduction sections also!

-Apart from above mentioned tax saving options, there are some more available options under Section 80C.
-Individuals can also choose other options such as 80D, 80DD, 80G, 80E, etc to save some part of tax.
-Amount of tax saved can be maximized by choosing the tax saving options efficiently which is only possible after knowing each of the options completely.
-Thus, anyone who is looking forward to save tax in financial year 2015-16 should choose the most suitable option from the list of options mentioned above and invest in the best suited one.
+Apart from the above-mentioned tax saving options, there are some more available options under Section 80C.
+Individuals can also choose other options such as 80D, 80DD, 80G, 80E, etc to save some part of the tax.
+The amount of tax saved can be maximized by choosing the tax saving options efficiently which is only possible after knowing each of the options completely.
+Thus, anyone who is looking forward to saving on tax in the financial year 2022-23 (A.Y.2023-24) should choose the most suitable option from the list of options mentioned above and invest in the best-suited one.